aasmart/aasmart-portfolio/static/projects/portfolio_website.md

 However, the core theme was still central to what I wanted to do, so I wanted to iron that out first.
 As alluded to, this took me a while to come up with.
-I wanted something that was different from what I've seen before, but was still usable as a website for the general public. (a pure terminal was out of the question 😅).
+I wanted something that was different from what I've seen before, but was still usable as a website for the general public (a pure terminal was out of the question 😅).
 I played around with a few ideas that, in theory, would involved over-the-top visuals to put everything together.
 Yet, none of them fully resonated with me.